February 18th, 2010 | Tags: , ,

 You can download FastCGI for IIS 6.0 here (version 1.5 as of this time).

 Run the executable on the web server to install FastCGI.
 You may have to restart your machine for the installation to complete.
 When that’s done, open up IIS Manager and view the list of Web Service Extensions on the server tree.
-There should be a “FastCGI Handler” extension on the list.
+There should be a “FastCGI Handler” extension in the list.
 Make sure its status is set to Allowed.
 And that’s it.
 FastCGI is installed!

 Installing PHP